JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

 Input and output files
 ______________________

 The reads to be cleaned should be in the project directory under /reads/raw/.
-The `naming conventions`_ should be followed by these files, especially the bit regarding to the extension.
+The :doc:`naming conventions <introduction>` should be followed by these files, especially the bit regarding to the extension.
 The output files will have the same names, but they will be located at /reads/cleaned/.
 The analysis will proceed for all sequence files found in /reads/raw, if a matching file is not found in /reads/cleaned/ a new cleaned file will be generated.
 If a matching file is found in /reads/cleaned/ these file will not be overwritten, so the analysis for this file will not be repeated until the file from /reads/cleaned is removed.

 .. _clean-config: